knitterJ/the-easiest-and-the-fastest-way-to-start-using-OpenGL/Windows/2.GLFW/readme.md

 Next item to configure is GLFW.
 Based on the official specification:

 GLFW is a toolkit built on top of OpenGL that handles tasks, such as opening an OpenGL window and reading keyboard and mouse input.
+So basically, if you want to display a window and see any result, toolkit like GLFW needs to be properly configured.
+List of alternative toolkits can be found here: https://www.opengl.org/resources/libraries/windowtoolkits/

 a) Download 32-bit Windows binaries from official glfw website https://www.glfw.org/download.html and unpack it,